 Early first-round picks will secure you one of the elite running backs.
 Gurley, Johnson, Bell, and Elliott are all worthy of a top-four selection with a case for Antonio Brown depending on your spot.
 As indicated in the introduction, 2018 trends have shifted towards running backs.
 At second overall, it’s impossible to think that a player with these projections will be available in the second round.
 The Zero-RB strategy is certainly viable with the talent pool, but I didn’t want to risk it.
 Gurley’s projected as the RB1 for 2018, making the chance to draft him impossible to pass up.

 Investing in running backs early meant that I’d need to pay close attention to wide receivers in the second round.
-Projections provided by 4for4 and my own tiers would be a guide with value based draft (VBD) scores of the available talent from the Draft Analyzer as an ancillary metric to consider.
+Projections provided by 4for4 and my own tiers would be a guide with value based draft (VBD) scores of the available talent from the Draft Hero as an ancillary metric to consider.
 If a run at the receiver position were to occur, I could pivot to the available running backs.
 This is the flexibility that’s provided by an early-round draft pick.

 Tyreek Hill with a +41 VBD was a hard sell for me at 23rd overall.
 I know everyone wants to point to touchdown regression based on his deep receptions and touchdowns in 2017.
 But, do you remember when he weaved through the entire Dallas defense on a check-down pass?
 The skill is there, but his market share is sure to be reduced.
 Baldwin’s, assuming health, should increase.
 His +67 VBD and +16 differential on projected points speak to his 2018 outlook.
 I wanted my WR1 to be similarly as strong as my first-round selection.
 Baldwin was the only receiver available in his tier after Mike Evans was selected.
 With the scoring format, I’ll take the targets.

 After getting Gurley, I wanted to back him up with two receivers.
 Baldwin was a solid start, but I’d be looking to pair him with another strong selection in the third.
 The production archetype I was searching for was volume with weekly upside.
-The other suggestions provided by the Draft Analyzer all fit the profile.
+The other suggestions provided by the Draft Hero all fit the profile.
 I’d have to see who’d be available in two picks to make my final decision.

-The Draft Analyzer recommended Larry Fitzgerald with a +67 VBD.
+The Draft Hero recommended Larry Fitzgerald with a +67 VBD.
 His 243 points and being the ninth-ranked receiver for 2018 only rest on top of his 14 years of production.
 His ADP at 36, when contrasted with my pick at 26th overall, made the selection seem like a reach.
 He’s scored six, six, and nine touchdowns the previous three years on 161, 150, and 145 targets, respectively.
 Thielen’s targets should be on par with Fitzgerald’s with a projected uptick in touchdowns on 2017 (4) given the offense’s improved outlook.
 Admittedly, it’s nitpicking, but I went with Thielen here over Fitzgerald.

 Gurley, Baldwin, and Thielen.
 With an RB1 and two strong receivers, my fourth-round selection could go either way.
 A running back to pair with Gurley was preferred, but hopefully, another solid receiver would fall to me.
 More receivers in a PPR format allow you to play the matchups without sacrificing production.
 Running backs are still important, but the prioritization of receptions gives the receiver position a boost that must be considered.

 Starting my draft with Gurley was a huge benefit to my roster.
 It allowed me to invest early in receiver, which is my preferred method in a PPR format.
 Tate’s year-to-year volume and targets per game should make him an ideal selection in every draft.
-The Draft Analyzer recommending him with a +45 VBD was an easy choice.
+The Draft Hero recommending him with a +45 VBD was an easy choice.
 Plus, I was able to select him at cost as his ADP and my pick matched (47).

-Now with three receivers and two picks before my fifth round, I looked at the remaining suggestions from the Draft Analyzer.
+Now with three receivers and two picks before my fifth round, I looked at the remaining suggestions from the Draft Hero.
 Projections by 4for4 have them listed as Alex Collin, Jay Ajayi, Dion Lewis, and then Lamer Miller.
 The first three had ADPs relatively close to what my fifth-round pick would be (50), making them preferred selections.
 Miller, with an ADP of 64, would have been a reach, decreasing the value of the selection.
 I’d need to adjust to whoever was picked before mine.